aviemet/bp-allocation/README.md

 - [ ] Some indication to us that the email or text messages have indeed been sent

+  - [ ] Add order of messages to DB schema
+    - Display messages in order, mixing text and emails
+    - Larger visual differentiation between text and email buttons

+  - [ ] Add message tracking fields to PresentationSettings

 - [ ] Find a better way to display text/email buttons

 - [ ] Add send buttons to member list for active sms/emails